This Conference shall be incorporated as a non-profit corporation under the laws of the Commonwealth of Pennsylvania.

 Mandatory Indemnification: Notwithstanding any contrary provision of the articles or these by-laws, to the extent that a representative of the Conference has been successful on the merits or otherwise in defense of any action, suit or proceeding referred to in either section 3 or section 4 above, that person shall be indemnified against expenses (including attorneys’ fees) actually and reasonably incurred by them in connection therewith.

 Determination of Entitlement to Indemnification: Unless ordered by a court, any indemnification under section 3 or 4 above shall be made by the Conference only as authorized in the specific case upon determination that indemnification of the representative is proper in the circumstances because they have met the applicable standard of conduct set forth in such paragraph.
 Such determination shall be made:

 by the Board by a majority vote of a quorum consisting of Board Members who were not parties to such action, suit or proceeding; or

 if such a quorum is not obtainable, or, even if obtainable, a majority vote of a quorum of disinterested Board Members so directs, by independent legal counsel in a written opinion.

-Advancing Expenses: Expenses incurred in defending a civil or criminal action, suit or proceeding may be paid by the Conference in advance of the final disposition of such action, suit or proceeding as authorized by the Board in a specific case upon receipt of an undertaking by or on behalf of the representative to repay such amount unless it shall oltimately be determined that he or she is entitled to be indemnified by the Conference as authorized in paragraphs 1 through 3 above.
+Advancing Expenses: Expenses incurred in defending a civil or criminal action, suit or proceeding may be paid by the Conference in advance of the final disposition of such action, suit or proceeding as authorized by the Board in a specific case upon receipt of an undertaking by or on behalf of the representative to repay such amount unless it shall ultimately be determined that they are entitled to be indemnified by the Conference as authorized in paragraphs 1 through 3 above.